 We maintain an incentive-based compensation system for management, which directly links short-term incentive compensation to the operational performance of an applicable business unit, as measured by profitability.
-In the case of our Divisions and Operating Groups, the short-term incentive formula also takes into account capital efficiency through a charge for funds employed.
-Incentive Compensation for Operating Group management includes long-term equity incentives tied to stock market performance of our shares and, for certain senior leaders, performance-based incentives tied to Group-specific financial metrics, while compensation for Executive Management takes capital efficiency into account through equity compensation linked to return on invested capital, and also addresses sensitivity to stock market performance through equity compensation linked to total shareholder return relative to a group of industry peers.
+In the case of our Divisions and Operating Groups, the short-term incentive formula is based on Divisional or Operating Group EBIT, after taking into account a funds employed charge.
+For our Executive Management, the short-term incentive formula is directly linked to Magna's pre-tax profit.
+Members of our Operating Group management and Executive Management also receive equity-based incentives tied to metrics such as ROIC, stock price performance, and relative total shareholder return.
 Our approach to executive compensation is described in further detail in the sections of our Circular titled "Compensation and Performance Report" and "Compensation Discussion & Analysis".